Years 7 to 9 Subjects – Music

 Year 8 and 9

-Music Studies and Performance (Full-year elective)
+Music Studies (Full-year elective)

 Students consolidate their knowledge and understanding of the elements of Music and its application in performance and composition through various learning tasks and assessment types.
 These include: